infovpcs/odoo18_mcp_project/README.md

 - **Issue**: The Odoo 18 Integration server doesn't appear in Claude Desktop
 - **Solution**: Verify that the MCP server is properly installed and enabled in the Claude Desktop configuration.
 Restart Claude Desktop after making changes to the configuration.

+#### "spawn python ENOENT" Error in Claude Desktop

+- **Issue**: Error message "spawn python ENOENT" in Claude Desktop logs
+- **Solution**: This error occurs when Claude Desktop can't find the Python executable.
+Update the Claude Desktop configuration to use the full path to your Python executable instead of just "python".
+For example, use "/Users/username/workspace/odoo18_mcp_project/.venv/bin/python3" instead of "python".
+You can find the full path by running `which python3` in your terminal.

 #### Model Not Found